franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/01-personas.md

 # Personas and Pathways

+The personas and pathways described below have been presented to students, researchers and climate scientists to get feedback and inputs for designing real use cases.

 > ## Odin
 >
 > Odin is an established scientist at the Norwegian Meteorological Institute.
 He is in his fifties and endeavors to get people thinking about sustainable lifestyle.
-He follows the flight shaming environmental movement, owns an electric car and live in a passive house.
-He has been involved in the successive CMIPs and has practical experience with handling climate data.
+He follows the flight shaming environmental movement, owns an electric car and lives in a passive house.
+He has been involved in the successive [CMIPs](https://www.wcrp-climate.org/wgcm-cmip) and has practical experience with handling climate data.
 He loves teaching and working with master students and young researchers and has no issues with sharing as long as he can see a benefit in the process.
 > > ## Odin pathway
 > >
 > > ### Discovery